petrobras/ross/interface/README_INTERFACE.md

 These are the same commands CI runs on Ubuntu, macOS and Windows (`ci/interface.yml`), and a test keeps the two texts in step.
 The instructions are not documentation that might be right: they are documentation that is executed on three systems on every change.
+When a release is published, the same jobs archive the bundle they just self-tested and attach it to the release; the assets above are that build, not a separate one.

 ## 🎨 Design system